Sha Tin College

 Sha Tin College (STC) is a co-educational international secondary school in Hong Kong and a member of the English Schools Foundation.

 Established in 1982 as the Shatin Annexe based in the campus of KGV School in Kowloon Tong, the school relocated to 3 Lai Wo Lane, Fo Tan, in 1985, adopting its present name.

 Students

 For the 2020–2021 school year, the school had 1389 students.
 In 2020, 65.8 percent of students were Chinese, a total of 894 students.
 The next largest group was Eurasians, then Caucasians.

-House system

-There are four houses at Sha Tin College.
-Students are randomly placed in either one of four houses.
-The houses are Dragon, Griffin, Pegasus, and Phoenix.

 Curriculum

 Middle school

 The middle school curriculum is designed for Years 7 to 9.
 The middle school follows the International Baccalaureate Middle Years Programme (MYP).

 IGCSE

 Students in Years 10 and 11 follow the IGCSE curriculum.
-Some subjects are compulsory, such as English, mathematics, sciences, and physical education.
+Some subjects are compulsory, such as English, mathematics, and sciences.

 IB Diploma

 Year 12–13 students have the option to choose between the IBDP and the IBCP (International Baccalaureate Career-related Programme).